 - 1 cup Greek yogurt

-- 1 chipotle chile, with 2 tbsp sauce from can of chipotles in adobo sauce
+- 1 chipotle chile with 2 tablespoon sauce from can of chipotles in adobo sauce

 - Pinch of salt and black pepper